StelianStefanov/Air-Quality/README.md

 - Date Title Clock on the top of the screen.
 - 3 columns with 4 rows showing sensor data.
 (Keep in mind if you did not attach you sensors properly or did not install the dependancies from the requirements.txt file the sensors will show 0)
-- In the bottom right of you screen there is the IP address of your raspberry
+- In the bottom right of your screen there is the IP address of your raspberry

 [![sensors.png](https://i.postimg.cc/MpRT8Yby/sensors.png)](https://postimg.cc/JsrmNZFn)